ZechCodes/Ommi/README.md

 #### SQLite3

 - Table creation from models
+- Select, Insert, Update, Delete, Count
+- No relationships or joins

+#### PostgreSQL

+- Table creation from models
-- Select, Insert, Update, Delete
+- Select, Insert, Update, Delete, Count
+- No relationships or joins

+#### MongoDB

+- Collection creation from models
+- Fetch, Insert, Update, Delete, Count
+- No relationships or nested documents

 ## Usage